 results property

-A run object SHALL contain a property named results whose value is an array containing zero or more result objects (§3.19), each of which represents a single result detected in the course of the run.
+A run object SHALL contain a property named results whose value is an array of zero or more result objects (§3.19), each of which represents a single result detected in the course of the run.

 NOTE: The results array is not defined to contain unique (§3.6.2) elements because some tools report a line number but not a column number for a result’s location.
 Such a tool might report the same result twice on the same line, in some cases producing multiple identical result objects.